-UP Police question four Kerala nuns after Bajrang Dal alleges forceful conversions
+Four nuns briefly detained from train in UP after Bajrang Dal alleges forceful conversions

-The Hindutva group alleged that the nuns, who were on a train to Odisha, were taking two postulants to convert them into Christianity.
+Union Home Minister Amit Shah has promised strict action against those responsible for the harassment of the nuns from Kerala.

-The Uttar Pradesh Police briefly detained four nuns from Kerala from a train in Jhansi district, and took them for questioning over allegations of forced religious conversions, PTI reported on Wednesday.
-The action was taken based on a complaint by some members of Hindutva group Bajrang Dal.
+The police in Uttar Pradesh briefly detained four nuns from Kerala from a train in Jhansi district of the state on allegations of forceful religious conversions, PTI reported on Wednesday.
+The incident has sparked a political controversy, with the Opposition accusing the Hindutva group Bajrang Dal of harassing the nuns on a false pretext.

 The incident took place on March 19, when two nuns and two postulants belonging to the Sacred Heart convent under the Kerala-based Syro-Malabar Church, were travelling on the Utkal Express from Delhi to Rourkela in Odisha.
 The postulants were dressed in civilian clothes while the nuns were in their religious habits.